To BPO or not BPO ? – that is the question

 This is particularly so on small flow rates.

-Take, for example, a duty of 2 litres per second @ 200kpA.
+Take for example a duty of 2 litres per second @ 200kpA.

 If we plot this duty on a BPO type pump curve, be it DIN or ISO standard, it will be found to be a relatively flat curve.
 This will make it difficult to balance the system.
 A steep curve is always preferable.